What Is a Damages-Based Agreement? The Doctrine and How It Works

 The defining characteristic of damages based work is therefore not the percentage figure itself, but the allocation of risk and the regulatory frame inside which the percentage is fixed.
 The cap, the disbursement clause, the termination clause, and the complaints pathway are the four drafting points where DBAs most often unravel in costs proceedings.

-When Lawyers File This and Why
+When Lawyers Use a Damages-Based Agreement, and Why

 A solicitor reaches for a DBA in three recurring fact patterns, and the choice is almost always driven by client cash position rather than by the merits of the claim.
 The first pattern is the high-merit, low-resource claimant who has a genuine cause of action but cannot service an hourly retainer to judgment.
 Without a contingent retainer the claim never reaches a court clerk, the defendant goes unanswered, and the wrong is left undisturbed.
 The DBA puts the file on the docket.